 SQL Query for SCCM Configuration Baselines Results | ConfigMgr

-Hi folks, let’s discuss in this post about SQL Query for SCCM Configuration Baselines Results.
-I have already written one blog post to create Configuration Items and Configuration Baselines.
-I’ll share my ideas here on viewing reports for Configuration Baseline in ConfigMgr console and SQL.
+Hi folks, In this post, we’ll discuss the SQL Query for SCCM Configuration Baselines Results.
+I have already written one blog post about creating Configuration Items and Configuration Baselines.

 Configuration Baselines report using ConfigMgr Console